 - Does the route drivers pick out make sense for them?

-Quicker Deposits: Quicker deposits translates to less stress.
-The sooner people receive payment for the work they’ve done, the happier they are, making for better workforce retention.
+Ultimately, quicker deposits translates to less stress.
+Therefore, the sooner people receive payment for the work they’ve done, the happier they are, making for better workforce retention.
 Staying current with payment trends is important to supporting your independent contractors.
 Working with a third-party administrator like Delivery Drivers, Inc. simplifies independent contractor deposits.
 DDI also offers faster deposits that are available several days earlier than traditional Friday deposits, striving to help driver-partners get their hard earned money faster.

-Tips: Some platforms didn’t always allow for tipping and that set the marketplace up for confusion.
-Drivers should always keep 100% of their tips.
-Tips, in their own way, act as an incentive for drivers.
+Some platforms didn’t always allow for tipping and that set the marketplace up for confusion.
+Above all, drivers should always keep 100% of their tips.
+Ultimately, tips, in their own way, act as an incentive for drivers.
 Drivers that receive more tips are more likely to work more.
 What are best practices to encourage tipping?
 Clients have control over the default percentages on POS systems.
-This makes it easier for customers to tip drivers.
-Businesses should be aware that each state and sometimes cities and counties have laws about tip minimum wages.
+Subsequently, this makes it easier for customers to tip drivers.
+But, businesses should be aware that each state and sometimes cities and counties have laws about tip minimum wages.
 Sound confusing?
 Partnering with DDI can reduce this confusion.
-Our account managers are experts in state by state regulations and can help your business navigate paying independent contractors and handling tips.
+Our account managers are experts in state by state regulations.
+As a result, they can help your business navigate paying independent contractors and handling tips.
 In fact, we encourage our clients to process tips through us so they are included in drivers’ tax packets.